 As your business grows, so does the amount of published content generated.
-What many don’t realize is that the effect of more content also means more persons involved in the production and publication of content and ultimately in the localization process.
+What many don’t realize is that the effect of more content also means more people involved in the production and publication of content and, ultimately, in the localization process.
 Controlling the quality of global localization programs can become a time-consuming challenge where people, processes and technology all impact on the end result.
-To ensure your multilingual content continues to meet your business’ quality needs and expectations, we, at Argos, recommend conducting an Independent Linguistic Quality Assessment.
+To ensure your multilingual content continues to meet your business’ quality needs and expectations, we, at Argos, recommend conducting an Independent Language Quality Assessment.

-Independent Linguistic Quality Assessment (ILQA) is an independent review which assesses and validates the current quality state through an independent language auditor.
-Here at Argos, this review is conducted by Argos Subject Matter Expert’s, who all go through a rigorous qualification and onboarding process in order to become Argos Certified Subject Matter Experts.
-The assessment ultimately looks at the current quality of your content and the quality of your translation suppliers.
+An Independent Language Quality Assessment (ILQA) is an independent review that assesses and validates the current quality state through an independent language auditor.
+Here at Argos, this review is conducted by Argos Subject Matter Experts, who all undergo a rigorous qualification and onboarding process to become Argos Certified Subject Matter Experts.
+The assessment ultimately looks at your content’s current quality and your translation suppliers’ quality.
 The aim of this independent review is to identify quality gaps and propose solutions for your translation suppliers, so they are up to par with your quality needs and expectations.

-There are many benefits to performing an independent assessment on your content.
-Here are the three main benefits which all aid in driving quality at the front-end of your localization program:
+There are many benefits to performing an independent assessment of your content.
+Here are the three main benefits that all aid in driving quality at the front end of your localization program:

 1. Unified Global Quality Benchmark

 Do you know what your business’ acceptable quality level is?
 Do you have a system in place to measure the quality of your content?
 Do you regularly measure the quality of your translation suppliers?
 If you answered no to all these questions, then you have been kept in the dark about the actual quality state of your content.
 With ILQA we work together with your teams to establish an acceptable quality benchmark, whether it is based on an industry standard or one that is tailored specifically to your quality needs.
 This becomes your global quality benchmark which can then tell you the real story about your current quality state and quality progression.